 Even if a dog selected for the prison program is adopted on New Dog Day (at the drop

 If you desire, you can also take your new greyhound home the same day that he arrives on New Dog Day, if you are pre-approved, and if he was not selected in advance for the prison program.
-All of our greyhounds are sent to us by Greyhound Pet Adoptions of Daytona.
-They know these greyhounds, and they are the ones who select the confident, friendly, outgoing greyhounds for our prison program.
+All of our greyhounds are sent to us by kennel workers that know these greyhounds, and they are the ones who select the confident, friendly, outgoing greyhounds for our prison program.
 The other greyhounds are great dogs also, but they may be too shy for the program, adverse to loud noises or crowds, or perhaps they retired from a racing injury.
 And we can only put so many greyhounds inside the prison!
 The rest are fostered in homes or go home directly to a pre-approved adopter.

-We require that you read and own the book “Retired Racing Greyhounds for Dummies” by Lee Livingood.
+We require that you read and own the book “Retired Racing Greyhounds for Dummies” by Lee Livingood, before you submit your application.
 Even if you have adopted greyhounds before, there will be parts of the book that never pertained to your previous greyhound but will be helpful with your next greyhound.
 Please review with each new adoption.
 This is the main resource that our Adoption Volunteers utilize, along with our Adoption Handbook.

 Once you have determined that a retired racer is what you want, we will ask that you complete a written adoption application.
-Once we receive this, there will be a preliminary conversation to answer questions that you may still have.
+Once we receive this, there will be a preliminary conversation with an assigned Adoption Representative to answer questions that you may still have.